 The OIPC will send a copy of the Review Report to the head of the public body, any party to the proceeding and any intervenor.
-Seven business days after the Review Report is provided to the parties the OIPC will publish the Review Report on its website.
+Generally, within two business days after the Review Report is provided to the parties the OIPC will publish the Review Report on its website.